Rikidōzan: Personal life

-With his success in pro wrestling, Momota began a side-career as a businessman, acquiring properties such as nightclubs, hotels, condominiums and boxing promotions.
-Rikidōzan's luxurious apartment, known as Riki Mansion, is located in Akasaka, Minato, Tokyo and is recognizable for the large "R" printed on the side of the building.
-Rikidōzan also owned a 9-storey "Riki Sports Palace" in Shibuya, which included a bowling alley, a pool room, a bar known as "Club Riki", and a restaurant known as "Riki Restaurant".
-Shortly before his death, Rikidōzan had purchased land in Lake Sagami and had begun work on a large scale golf course to be known as "Lakeside Country Club", set to feature facilities such as a shooting range, indoor skate rink, hotel, and more along the shore of Sagami Lake.
-However, it remained incomplete due to his death and was eventually sold and became Sagami Lake Resort, a hotel.
+Momota acquired nightclubs, hotels, condominiums, and boxing promotions with the wealth he had accrued from wrestling.
+His luxurious apartment, known as the Riki Mansion, is located in the Akasaka district of Tokyo and is recognizable for the large "R" (for "Rikidōzan") printed on the side of the building.
+Momota also owned the nine-storey Riki Sports Palace in Shibuya, which included a bowling alley, a pool room, a bar known as Club Riki, and a restaurant known as Riki Restaurant.
+Shortly before his death, he had purchased land in Lake Sagami and had begun work on a large scale golf course to be known as Lakeside Country Club, set to feature facilities such as a shooting range, indoor skate rink, hotel, and more along the shore of the lake.
+However, it remained incomplete due to his death, eventually being sold and becoming the hotel Sagami Lake Resort.

-Rikidōzan was known to have many girlfriends throughout his lifetime and was often known to see numerous women at the same time.
-He married his wife, Keiko Tanaka shortly before his death.
-A 1984 article in weekly Playboy drew much attention after it revealed Rikidōzan was actually from Korea and had been married and had children before he met Tanaka, considered to be taboo in Japan.
+Momota had many girlfriends throughout his life, often multiple at the same time.
+He married his wife, Keiko Tanaka, shortly before his death.
+A 1984 article in weekly Playboy drew much attention after it revealed that he was actually Korean and had been married with children before he met Tanaka, considered a taboo in Japan.
+His son Mitsuo wrestled from 1970 to 2021, and his other son Yoshihiro wrestled from 1975 to 1987.
+He also has a daughter named Kim Yong-suk, who was born from one of his early marriages before he left for Japan; she is married to politician Pak Myong-chol.
+Mitsuo's own son, Chikara, made his in-ring debut on December 16, 2013, the day after the 50th anniversary of his grandfather's death.

-After his wrestling matches, he would often immediately go to Riki Sports Palace and start drinking without cleaning up any wounds.
-He was known to joke with bar staff and say "work was awful today" while either being covered in blood or having a large scar on his face.

-According to Why did Masahiko Kimura not kill Rikidozan?, Rikidozan had a friendship with Hideo Nakamura, who was also from the northern part of the Korean Peninsula.
-It is said that Rikidozan adored Nakamura and called him "Hyung Nim", which means his older brother in Korean.

-Rikidōzan spent his spare time hunting and was said to own several legitimate hunting guns at the time of his death.
-His autobiography also claimed that Rikidozan made his wife carry a handgun wherever she went.
+Momota spent his spare time hunting and was said to own several hunting guns at the time of his death.
+His autobiography also claimed that he made his wife carry a handgun wherever she went.
 He would also play shogi with professional player Kusama Matsuji.
+He was a friend of martial artist Hideo Nakamura, a fellow Japanese athlete of Korean origin.
+It is said that he adored Nakamura and called him "Hyung Nim", a Korean term essentially translating to "my older brother".